Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Methods

 \subsubsection{Meso-level analysis}

-\textbf{The meso-level clustering analysis addresses a specific, common analytical need in learning analytics: to group entities from a single focal set (e.g., students) based on the patterns of their heterogeneous interactions with other entity types (e.g., tools, behaviours, resources).} To identify clusters of nodes with similar interaction patterns in HINs, HINA employs a new nonparametric community detection method which acts on only a single node set to identify its internal structural regularities.
-While previous approaches, such as the stochastic block model deployed in \cite{feng2024heterogenous}, considered the bipartite structure by clustering nodes across both node sets simultaneously, this new method specifically addresses the common analytical need in educational research to cluster entities from a single node set based on their heterogeneous interactions with other entity types.
-For instance, learning analytics studies frequently need to cluster students according to their engagement with various coded behaviors or interaction with different learning resources \cite{heinimaki2021student, li2024individuals}.
-Existing methods face a dual limitation in this task.
-First, standard clustering algorithms (e.g., K-means) operate on feature vectors, treating heterogeneous interactions as independent attributes rather than as an interconnected relational system.
-Second, while network clustering methods exist, they are predominantly designed for homogeneous networks (e.g., social networks of students), where nodes are of a single type \cite{girvan2002community}.
+The meso-level clustering analysis addresses a specific, common analytical need in learning analytics: \textbf{to group entities from a single focal set (e.g., students) based on the patterns of their heterogeneous interactions with other entity types (e.g., tools, behaviours, resources).} To identify clusters of nodes with similar interaction patterns in HINs, HINA employs a new nonparametric community detection method which acts on only a single node set to identify its internal structural regularities.

+Standard clustering algorithms (e.g., K-means) operate on feature vectors, treating heterogeneous interactions as independent attributes rather than as an interconnected relational system.
+Although a multitude of community detection methods exist for networks \citep{FORTUNATO201075}, they are predominantly designed for homogeneous networks in which nodes are of a single type.
+While clustering methods also exist for heterogeneous information networks \cite{wei2021multiple} and bipartite/multipartite networks \citep{yen2020community} consisting of multiple distinct node types, they do not explicitly extract clusters based on structural regularities shared among nodes only in one node set, instead focusing on both node sets simultaneously.